eddiedunnteaching/cit301/FinalProject.md

 2. Place some kind of `Hello World`-y web page as the default page.
 3. Update all packages and reboot if required.

-Submit your YAML file.
+### Submit your YAML file for the assignment submision in Canvas.

+Some things to consider:

+The lab uses Amazon's version of linux which is Red Hat based so the commands to install software are different.

+If you recall from your linux class.
+All linux distributions have package managers that are used to update your system, install additional software, manage dependencies, etc. `yum` is the one that Red Hat uses (well technically `dnf`) and `apt` is the one that Ubuntu uses.

+Two pieces of information that are helpful:

+1. There is an ansible module for `apt` that will let you install software
+2. The package is not called `httpd` in `apt` it is called `apache2`

 https://t-systems-mms.github.io/ansible-bad-and-good-practices/

-One of the best things about Ansible is that it lets us stand on the shoulders of our digital benefactors and make use of their work in a sane and reapeatable way.
+One of the best things about Ansible is that it lets us stand on the shoulders of our digital benefactors and make use of their work in a sane and repeatable way.
 The Zen of Automation.
 This is a perfect example.